georgiee/ng-packagr-entry-issues/README.md

 The build still fails with another error.

 ### Second error: Paths
-The error we get no is
+The error we get now is
 ```
 Built @my/library
 Built @my/library/src/foo